STEM Meets Solar

-MREA recently had the pleasure of partnering with Mr. Ethan Cox, Clean Energy Technology (CTE) teacher at the CTE Innovation Center in Greenville, South Carolina, to bring our Basic Photovoltaics (PV 101) online training to his students.
+Earlier this year, the MREA had the pleasure of partnering with Mr. Ethan Cox, Clean Energy Technology (CTE) teacher at the CTE Innovation Center in Greenville, South Carolina, to bring our Basic Photovoltaics (PV 101) online training to his students.
 This collaboration provided students with an introduction to solar power and its potential for clean energy projects, helping them build a solid foundation of knowledge in this critical area of renewable energy.

 – Ethan Cox, High school Science Teacher, Clean Energy Technology